-The information in this article is up to date for tax year 2024 (returns filed in 2025).
+The information in this article is up to date for tax year 2025 (returns filed in 2026).

 Tax credits and tax deductions are arguably the best part of preparing your tax return.
 They reduce your tax bill and help determine how much your tax liability is–either directly or indirectly.

-So, what exactly is the difference?
+So, what exactly is the difference between a tax credit and tax deduction?

 - Tax Deductions: Tax deductions reduce the amount of your income that is subject to taxation, thereby lowering your taxable income.
 While they don’t directly reduce the amount of tax you owe, they can significantly lower your overall tax bill by reducing the income that is taxed.